TakashiYoshinaga/3D-Scan-And-Share/README.md

 2. **Application Installation**
    - Install the app to iPhone/iPad.
      * Please contact me for the download link.
 [X](https://twitter.com/Tks_Yoshinaga),[LinkedIn](https://www.linkedin.com/in/tks-yoshinaga/)
-     * Using LiDAR sensor is recommended.
+     * This app works on iPhone/iPad but using the model with LiDAR sensor is recommended.
    - Download the app for Looking Glass from this repository.
    - Download and install Looking Glass Bridge from the official website: [Looking Glass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge).
    - Confirm your display setting.
 [Display Setting](https://docs.lookingglassfactory.com/software-tools/looking-glass-bridge/display-settings-on-windows)